cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   bytes added at their end for a complete CBOR data item.
 This may indicate the input is truncated; it is also a common error when trying to decode random data as CBOR.
-For some applications however, this may not actually be an error, as the application may not be certain it has all the data yet and can obtain or wait for additional input bytes.
+For some applications, however, this may not actually be an error, as the application may not be certain it has all the data yet and can obtain or wait for additional input bytes.
 Some of these applications may have an upper limit for how much additional